nodeshift/nodeshift/README.md

 ## What is it

 Nodeshift is an opinionated command line application and programmable API that you can use to deploy Node.js projects to OpenShift.
-It's currently under heavy development and APIs are still shifting a bit.
-However, in spite of its beta nature, you can use nodeshift today to deploy Node.js applications to OpenShift.

 ## Prerequisites